Uttarakhand Chardham Devasthanam Management Act, 2019

 The Uttarakhand Chardham Devasthanam Management Act, 2019 was enacted by the Government of Uttarakhand in December 2019.
-It aims at bringing the Chota Char Dham of Badrinath, Kedarnath, Gangotri, Yamunotri and 49 other temples under the purview of a proposed shrine board.
+It aims at bringing the Chota Char Dham of Badrinath Temple, Kedarnath Temple, Gangotri Temple, Yamunotri Temple and 49 other temples under the purview of a proposed shrine board.

 Description

 As per the act, the shrine board is the highest governing body for the management of the temples with power to frame policies, make decisions to give effect to the provisions of this act, of budget formulation and to sanction expenditure among others.
 The board may also give instructions for the safe custody, prevention and management of funds, valuable securities, jewellery and properties vested in the temples.
 The board was also supposed to provide integrated, advanced and smooth services to the devotees.
 Earlier before the Chota Char Dham was governed by Shri Badrinath-Kedarnath Mandir Samiti which was chaired by a state government appointed person.